• News

 Downsizing can have a knock-on effect on the whole family.

-Take a deep breath and explain to your children why you’re thinking of downsizing.
+It can be helpful to explain to your children why you’re thinking of downsizing.
 They may be relieved that you’re simplifying life and won’t be climbing ladders to prune the apple tree anymore.
-And if you’re planning to use some of the money to fund later life care, it’ll be a weight off everyone’s mind to know that the costs have been planned for.
+And if you’re planning to use some of the money to fund later life care, it’ll be a weight off everyone’s mind to know that the costs are factored in.

 However, children have a natural attachment to the house where they grew up and can become emotional about its sale.
 They may also have been hoping to inherit the house, or to have a share in it as part of their inheritance.